onepub-dev/dcli/README.md

 Should I delete 'tmp'? (y/n):

 ```
-You are now officially a DShell guru.
+You are now officially a DCli guru.

 Go forth young man (or gal) and create.